microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_dc_vanilla_terraform/_index.md

   4. *LogonScript.ps1* script will run on user first logon to Windows and will:

       * Create the *LogonScript.log* file
-      * Open another Powershell session which will execute a command to watch the deployed Azure Arc Data Controller Kubernetes pods
+      * Open another PowerShell session which will execute a command to watch the deployed Azure Arc Data Controller Kubernetes pods
       * Create Arc Data Controller config file (*control.json*) to setup the use of the Storage Class and Kubernetes LoadBalancer service
       * Deploy the Arc Data Controller using the *TF_VAR* variables values
       * Unregister the logon script Windows schedule task so it will not run after first login